 \subsection{Example 3}

 As a third example we consider the nonsymmetric matrix lung2 available from The SuiteSparse Matrix Collection\footnote{\url{https://sparse.tamu.edu}} (formerly known as the University of Florida Sparse Matrix Collection) via the matrix ID 894 \cite{DavH11}, modeling processes in the human lung.
 We employ this example with the negated system matrix $-A \in \mathbb{R}^{109460 \times 109460}, E = I$ and randomly chosen $C^H \in \mathbb{R}^{109460 \times 3}, B \in \mathbb{R}^{109460\times 15}$ (using \texttt{randn}).
-Here we report only on the numerical experiments involving the precomputed shifts using the default option for \texttt{mess\_lrradi}.
-When using the shifts precomputed with the 'projection' option, MATLAB's \texttt{icare} had trouble solving the small-scale Riccati equations.
-Figure \ref{fig5} displays the same information as Figures \ref{fig1} and \ref{fig3}.
-As can be seen in the upper left-hand plot, Algorithm \ref{alg1} with the choice $\underline{L}_k = \underline{K}_j$ outperforms RADI slightly, while for the choice $\underline{L}_k = \underline{H}_j -\underline{K}_j$ RADI performs slightly better.
-For these two choices, the truncation algorithm does not perform much better than the original Algorithm \ref{alg1}, but a reduction in the rank of the approximate $\widehat{X}_j$ compared to the rank of $X_j$ is again possible.
-Algorithm \ref{alg1} with the choice $\underline{L}_k = \underline{H}_j$ behaves quite different than the other two choices for $\underline{L}_j.$ For this choice only erratic and poor convergence can be observed, but the truncation algorithm works very well here so that the convergence behavior is like the one of RADI.
+Here we report only on the numerical experiments involving the precomputed shifts using the option \texttt{'gen-ham-opti'} for \texttt{mess\_lrradi}.
+When using the shifts precomputed with the \texttt{'heur'} option, MATLAB's \texttt{icare} had trouble solving the small-scale Riccati equations.
+RKSM also had problems converging.
+Figure \ref{fig6} displays the same information as Figure \ref{fig1}.
+As can be seen Algorithm \ref{alg1} with the choice $\underline{L}_k = \underline{K}_j$ outperforms RKSM and RADI slightly, while for the choice $\underline{L}_k = \underline{H}_j -\underline{K}_j$ RKSM and RADI performs slightly better.
+Algorithm \ref{alg1} with the choice $\underline{L}_k = \underline{H}_j$ behaves quite different than the other two choices for $\underline{L}_j.$ For this choice only erratic and poor convergence can be observed.